On Tuesday 22nd, we made the long journey to Wrantage again for the children's horse riding lesson at Oakhill Farm.

 All thought of screen time were abandoned for sledging in the field amongst the sheep.

+The last I saw of them, they were in the far distance....
 Having dragged their sledges deep into the field, appearing as tiny figures in the distance, they became engrossed in their new activity.

 Sadly, the activity turned out to be short lived on this occasion, as they hadn't managed to find a steep enough slope.